O-GlcNAc: Writers and Erasers

 The proteins that regulate genetics are often categorized as writers, readers, and erasers, i.e., enzymes that install epigenetic modifications, proteins that recognize these modifications, and enzymes that remove these modifications.
 To date, O-GlcNAc has been identified on writer and eraser enzymes.
 O-GlcNAc is found in multiple locations on EZH2, the catalytic methyltransferase subunit of PRC2, and is thought to stabilize EZH2 prior to PRC2 complex formation and regulate di- and tri-methyltransferase activity.
 All three members of the ten-eleven translocation (TET) family of dioxygenases (TET1, TET2, and TET3) are known to be modified by O-GlcNAc.
 O-GlcNAc has been suggested to cause nuclear export of TET3, reducing its enzymatic activity by depleting it from the nucleus.
 O-GlcNAcylation of HDAC1 is associated with elevated activating phosphorylation of HDAC1.

 Histone O-GlcNAcylation

-Histone proteins, the primary protein component of chromatin, are known to be modified by O-GlcNAc.
-O-GlcNAc has been identified on all core histones (H2A, H2B, H3, and H4).
+Histone proteins, the primary protein component of chromatin, have been reported to be modified by O-GlcNAc, though other studies have not been able to detect histone O-GlcNAc.
 The presence of O-GlcNAc on histones has been suggested to affect gene transcription as well as other histone marks such as acetylation and monoubiquitination.
 TET2 has been reported to interact with the TPR domain of OGT and facilitate recruitment of OGT to histones.
-This interaction is associated with H2B S112 O-GlcNAc, which in turn is associated with H2B K120 monoubiquitination.
 Phosphorylation of OGT T444 via AMPK has been found to inhibit OGT-chromatin association and downregulate H2B S112 O-GlcNAc.